fieldtrip/website/example/correlation_analysis_in_fmri_data.md

 ---
-title: Correlation analysis in fMRI data
+title: Correlation analysis of fMRI data
 tags: [example, fmri, raw, freq, coherence]
 ---

-# Correlation analysis in fMRI data
+# Correlation analysis of fMRI data

 This script demonstrates how FieldTrip can be used for time-series analysis of fMRI data.